About allocation rules [AX 2012]

 This topic explains the difference between fixed and variable allocations, the allocation methods that are available for allocations, the components of each allocation, and how ledger allocation rules are used in budget planning.
 Allocation is the distribution of monetary amounts to one or more accounts or account and dimension combinations based on allocation rules.

-This topic has been updated to include information about features that were added or changed for cumulative update 7 or later for Microsoft Dynamics AX 2012 R2.
+This topic includes information about features that were added or changed for cumulative update 7 or later for Microsoft Dynamics AX 2012 R2.
+This information also applies to AX 2012 R3.

 There are two types of allocations: fixed and variable.